clokep/relapse/docs/openid.md

-# Configuring Synapse to authenticate against an OpenID Connect provider
+# Configuring Relapse to authenticate against an OpenID Connect provider

-Synapse can be configured to use an OpenID Connect Provider (OP) for authentication, instead of its own local password database.
+Relapse can be configured to use an OpenID Connect Provider (OP) for authentication, instead of its own local password database.

-Any OP should work with Synapse, as long as it supports the authorization code flow.
+Any OP should work with Relapse, as long as it supports the authorization code flow.
 There are a few options for that:

  - start a local OP.
-Synapse has been tested with [Hydra][hydra] and [Dex][dex-idp].
+Relapse has been tested with [Hydra][hydra] and [Dex][dex-idp].
 Note that for an OP to work, it should be served under a secure (HTTPS) origin.
 A certificate signed with a self-signed, locally trusted CA should work.
-In that case, start Synapse with a `SSL_CERT_FILE` environment variable set to the path of the CA.
+In that case, start Relapse with a `SSL_CERT_FILE` environment variable set to the path of the CA.

  - set up a SaaS OP, like [Google][google-idp], [Auth0][auth0] or [Okta][okta].
-Synapse has been tested with Auth0 and Google.
+Relapse has been tested with Auth0 and Google.

 It may also be possible to use other OAuth2 providers which provide the [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1),